-left and right lists are used for segments that should be put on the left or right side in the output.
-Actual mechanizm of putting segments on the left or the right depends on used renderer, but most renderers require one to specify segment with width auto on either side to make generated line fill all of the available width.
+left, right, and center lists are used for segments that should be put on the left or right side or in the center in the output.
+Actual mechanizm of putting segments on the left, the right, or the center depends on used renderer, but most renderers require one to specify segment with width auto on either side to make generated line fill all of the available width.